arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/glossary/README.md

 for example applying `Throwable` to the left side yields `Either<Throwable, A>`, or applying `String` to the right side resuls in `Either<E, String>`.

 Type constructors are useful when matched with typeclasses because they help us represent instances of parametrized classes -the containers- that work for all generic parameters -the content-.
-As type constructors is not a first class feature in Kotlin, Λrrow uses an interface `HK<F, A>` to represent them.
+As type constructors is not a first class feature in Kotlin, Λrrow uses an interface `Kind<F, A>` to represent them.
 HK stands for Higher Kind, which is the name of the language feature that allows working directly with type constructors.

 #### Higher Kinds

-In a Higher Kind with the shape `HK<F, A>`, if `A` is the type of the content then `F` has to be the type of the container.
+In a Higher Kind with the shape `Kind<F, A>`, if `A` is the type of the content then `F` has to be the type of the container.

-A malformed Higher Kind would use the whole type constructor to define the container, duplicating the type of the content ~~`HK<Option<A>, A>`~~.
+A malformed Higher Kind would use the whole type constructor to define the container, duplicating the type of the content ~~`Kind<Option<A>, A>`~~.
 This incorrect representation has large a number of issues when working with partially applied types and nested types.

 What Λrrow does instead is define a surrogate type that's not parametrized to represent `F`.
 These types are named same as the container and suffixed by HK, as in `OptionHK` or `ListKWHK`.